ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Setting up query threads logging.

-Queries' threads sent to ClickHouse with this setup are logged according to the rules in the [query_thread_log](../server_settings/settings.md#server_settings-query-thread-log) server configuration parameter.
+Queries' threads runned by ClickHouse with this setup are logged according to the rules in the [query_thread_log](../server_settings/settings.md#server_settings-query-thread-log) server configuration parameter.

 **Example**: